makeabilitylab/physcomp/arduino/debouncing.md

 ### Other solutions

 There are many other software debouncing solutions, including using [interrupts](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/).
-For example, here's a version we made for the Redbear Duo boards (https://github.com/makeabilitylab/arduino/blob/master/RedBearDuo/RedBearDuoButtonInterruptWithDebouncing/RedBearDuoButtonInterruptWithDebouncing.ino).
+For example, here's a version we made for the [Redbear Duo boards](https://github.com/makeabilitylab/arduino/blob/master/RedBearDuo/RedBearDuoButtonInterruptWithDebouncing/RedBearDuoButtonInterruptWithDebouncing.ino).
 See [Resources](#resources) below.

 ## Activity